airo-ugent/airo-tulip/airo-tulip/README.md

     * Gateway: `10.42.0.1`
     * Preferred DNS server: `10.42.0.1`

-On MacOS, this corresponds to creating a network with IPv4 configured manually at 10.42.0.1 (subnet mask 255.255.0.0) and configure IPv4 automatically.
+On macOS, this corresponds to creating a network with IPv4 configured manually at 10.42.0.1 (subnet mask 255.255.0.0) and configure IPv4 automatically.

 If you're lucky, the control box will already say "Network is connected".
 If pinging the control box from the external computer works, you're done and can read the next section to Enable remote control mode:

 ```bash
 ping 10.42.0.162
 ```

 If not, you can try to manually bringing up the network profile you created:

 ```bash
 nmcli connection up UR
 ```

-If pinging still doesn't, try restarting the robot control box.
+If pinging still doesn't work, try restarting the robot control box.
-If still not successful, try swapping ethernet cables, ports or computers.
+If still not successful, try swapping Ethernet cables, ports or computers.

 Now, make sure the robot is in remote control.